INSIDE: Roam the Gnome’s Insiders Guide to the Hiroshima Children’s Museum.

 Parking: As we have no parking available here, please take public transportation.

 Nearest takeaway coffee and/or food options: Cafe Jardin, and Subway are close by.
 Click here for more food options.

 Disability access: Yes, lift access to higher floors.
 Wheelchair friendly.

 Closest playground: Motomachi nature play plaza is in the same park as the museum, walking the opposite direction to the A-bomb dome, on the left.

-The Hiroshima Children’s Museum was last reviewed in February 2019.
+The Hiroshima Children’s Museum was last reviewed in 2020.

 A fabulous find.